Uniform helps develop a sense of unity and teamwork, bringing together a widely diverse group of pupils into one harmonious and cohesive way.

 - Summer option – green gingham or striped dress black / grey shorts, but not patterned beach wear or cycle shorts.

-- Sensible shoes.
+- Sensible black shoes.
 We do not allow high heels or raised shoes for safety reasons.

 - Green school fleece.